prathmeshz/scientific-calculator/README.md

 **Challenges**
 * Inaccuracies with sin/cos implementation.
 We researched the Taylor Series but it proved too complex, opted for a simpler approach.
-* Keeping track of several factors simultaneously, reconfiguring logic.
+* Keeping track of several factors simultaneously, elegantly handling special cases, reconfiguring logic.
+* Making up for library deficiencies.
 * Maintaining consistency and utility in UI across devices.
 * Constant debugging!